virtualsecureplatform/TFHEpp/README.md

 # Supported Compiler

-This code includes utf-8 identifiers like α.
-Therefore, Clang and GCC10 or later are primarily supported compilers.
-GCC9 is not supported.
+This code includes utf-8 identifiers like α and using `extern template`.
+Therefore, GCC10 or later are primarily supported compilers.
+GCC9 is not supported because of the lack of utf-8 support.
+Clang compilers are not supported because it seems to be not workable with `extern template` because of the mimatch of the name mangling.

 # Parameter
 The default parameter is 128 bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use faster but less secure parameter.